simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/overview/key_concepts.md

 ### Actions and commands

 Actions are the individual steps involved in saga execution.
-However depending on the saga state not necessarily the same operation gets executed.
+However, depending on the saga state, not necessarily the same operation gets executed.
-When the saga is in failure mode, only the compensating actions get executed.
+When the saga is in failure mode, the compensating actions get executed.

 So from a Simple Saga nomenclature point of view we make the following distinction:
 * *action* represents a vertex in the saga dependency graph.
 * Each action has an associated *action command* or simply *command*.
 * Each action may have an associated *compensation command* or *undo command*.

-Compensation commands must be the *inverse* of the action command - they have the property that whatever state changes are applied by an action command are reversed by the corresponding compensation command.
+Compensation commands must be the *inverse* of the action command - they have the property that the state changes applied by an action command are reversed by the corresponding compensation command.

 Compensation commands should also have the property that they can't fail.
-If they do fail, this should be considered an unexpected exception.
+If they do fail, this is considered an unexpected exception.
 The remaining compensation actions are still executed, but the failure of the saga should be escalated.

 ### Consistency

 Traditional relational databases satisfy the so called [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) properties for transactions.
 Saga transactions are able to preserve these properties, with the exception of the isolation property:
 * The inverse property of compensation commands ensures the *atomicity* of the saga as a whole.
 A failed saga should have no overall effect on system state.
+* Sagas do not preserve the *isolation*, as the intermediate states are visible as the saga progresses.
 * Sagas transactions are *eventually consistent*.
-* Sagas do not preserve the isolation *isolation*.

 ### Idempotence